zpcllyj/zpcllyj.github.io/_pages/home.md

 # Bio

-I am a postdoctoral research fellow at the [Climate Systems Engineering Initiative](https://climateengineering.uchicago.edu/), [the University of Chicago](https://www.uchicago.edu/), hosted by [Prof. Tiffany Shaw](https://geosci.uchicago.edu/~tas1/) and [Prof. Da Yang](https://www.yang-climate-group.org/).
+I am a postdoctoral research fellow in the [Climate Systems Engineering initiative](https://climateengineering.uchicago.edu/) (CSEi) at [The University of Chicago](https://www.uchicago.edu/), hosted by [Prof. Tiffany Shaw](https://geosci.uchicago.edu/~tas1/) and [Prof. Da Yang](https://www.yang-climate-group.org/).
 Broadly, I am interested in uncovering the physical mechanisms that govern climate variability and shape its predictability.

 Before joining UChicago, I completed my Ph.D. in Oceanography at the Scripps Institution of Oceanography, UC San Diego, in July 2025.
 I received my B.Sc. with Honors in Atmospheric Sciences from the School of Physics, Peking University, in July 2020.
 As a student, I was fortunate to be mentored by [Prof. Shang-Ping Xie](https://sxie.scrippsprofiles.ucsd.edu/) and [Prof. Nicholas Lutsko](https://nicklutsko.github.io/) at Scripps, [Prof. Yongyun Hu](http://faculty.pku.edu.cn/yyhu/en/index.htm) at PKU, and [Prof. Eli Tziperman](https://www.seas.harvard.edu/climate/eli/) at Harvard.
 They, along with many supportive colleagues, not only taught me valuable knowledge and skills but also helped me discover the joy of scientific research.